What is an API and a CMS?

 CMS as defined as a content management system which helps the end-user to maintain, edit and update the website and mobile app content and associated items.
 By using CMS the end-user can create, edit and publish updated data without having much dependability on the development team.
 By using the CMS it decreases the requirement of hand code up to a significant number.

 Headless Content Management System takes this a step further, providing enhanced flexibility and agility in managing content, especially in decoupled architectures where the front-end and back-end are separate entities.
 Benefits of Headless CMS include easier content updates, improved developer productivity, and the ability to deliver consistent experiences across multiple channels and devices.
+With more successful headless CMS use cases emerging, companies are adopting it to meet diverse business needs, taking advantage of its flexibility in content updates and multi-channel consistency.

 Today most of the websites and mobile applications use Open Source CMS or custom CMS to run and maintain their websites and mobile applications.